 Brian Kloft recently visited the Seattle area on a business trip and spent several Wednesday evenings at 60 Acres.
 Brian was able to use his digital still camera in movie mode and capture some video of our Alula2 flying under the dark skies present at the time.

-We've placed two of these videos (MOV and MPG) on the RCSD web site.
-The URLs are:
+We've placed one of these videos (MPG) on the RCSD web site.
+Look for a link on the RCSD home page and on the highlights page.